huncijr/Dino-style-onekey-tut/README.md

 On a phone the dino sits at x=45.
 On desktop at x=96.
 Always visible, always in roughly the same spot.

-The 1800 and -620 numbers aren't sacred — I just messed with them until the jump arc felt like the real Chrome dino.
+The 1800 and -620 numbers aren't sacred, I just messed with them until the jump arc felt like the real Chrome dino.
 Too much gravity = stubby little hop.
 Too little = he floats like he's on the moon.

 ---